ChloeCodesThings/LaterGator/README.md

 python server.py
 ```

-Edit your crontab to run every minute while running this app:
+Edit your crontab to run every minute while running this app (make sure to remove this when done, or it will keep running!):

 ```
 crontab -e